USF-HII/usf-hii.github.io/pages/hii-hpc/faq.md

 If utilizing R, most packages can be installed into your local R environment following similar patterns to those detailed at [https://www.osc.edu/documentation/howto/install-local-R-packages](https://www.osc.edu/documentation/howto/install-local-R-packages).

-For other software, there are two paths:
+For other software, there are two methods:

 1. Compile it yourself using `gcc` or an Intel Compiler `icc` (see [Modules](modules.html)) configuring and deploying to an installation path under your `$HOME` or preferably your group share